GlobalDataJustice/globaldatajustice.github.io/team.md

 ### Gargi Sharma

-Gargi is a project researcher and policy officer in the Global Data Justice project at TILT.
+Gargi is a researcher and policy officer in the Global Data Justice project at TILT.
 This position is funded by the [Luminate Foundation] (https://luminategroup.com/) to curate and amplify the project's policy-relevant findings.
-She also specializes in data governance in humanitarian and development contexts.
-Her current [project](https://globaldatajustice.org/humanitariandatapartnerships/) involves research on the increased prevalence of data partnerships in the humanitarian sector, addressing questions of regulation, ethics, and accountability.
+She specializes in data governance in humanitarian and development contexts and is working on a [project](https://globaldatajustice.org/humanitariandatapartnerships/) involving research on the increased prevalence of data partnerships in the humanitarian sector, which addresses questions of regulation, ethics, and accountability.
 Prior to joining TILT, she was a legal consultant to the Government of Chhattisgarh in India and a legal intern at Greenpeace International.
 She has an Advanced LLM in European and International Human Rights Law from Leiden University.

 ## Project Associates